Incarceration of women: United States

-When pregnant women are shackled, the restrains are entirely controlled by the prison guards, not the medical staff.
+When pregnant women are shackled, the restraints are entirely controlled by the prison guards, not the medical staff.
 These methods of shackling have been greatly denounced for the effects they have on both the mother and the fetus.
 A 2016 study revealed that shackles create unique safety risks, notably "potential injury or placental abruption caused by falls, delayed progress of labor caused by impaired mobility, and delayed receipts of emergency care when corrections officers must remove shackles to allow for assessment of intervention".
 Furthermore, being shackled can cause trauma, or exacerbate already existing trauma and post-traumatic experience symptoms.
-While shackles are justified as necessary to prevent flight risk or a potential to cause harm to others, medical experts have confirmed that imminent risks of harm or escape that are unmanageable with safer means, such as de-escalation for instance, are extremely low.
+While shackles are justified as necessary to prevent flight risk or a potential to cause harm to others, medical experts have confirmed that there is an extremely low risk of imminent harm or escape when safer means are used, such as de-escalation tactics.

 Despite the advocacy for legislation banning this practice, and despite the already existing legislative limits, medical staff and inmates have denounced that shackling during pregnancy and post-partum continues.
-Unfortunately, the federal government does not mandate the collecting of data regarding pregnancy and childbirth amongst female inmates.
+The federal government does not mandate the collection of data regarding pregnancy and childbirth amongst female inmates.
 Therefore, it is unknown how common these practices remain, and how they occur.

 Activists have also denounced other issues related to pregnancy and birthing for incarcerated women.
 In the podcast Beyond Prison, Maya Schenwar, an American journalist and author, shared the experience of her sister who gave birth while incarcerated.
 For weeks prior to giving birth, her sister suffered from many pregnancy related health issues, including bleeding for weeks.
 She wasn't treated, and she was unable to see a professional outside the hospital.
-Being unable to naturally go into labor, the prison decided on a date where they would induce labor, without telling her, to prevent any escape attempt.
+As she was unable to naturally go into labor, the prison decided on a date where they would induce labor, without telling her, to prevent any escape attempt.
 When the date arrived, despite the fact that she repeatedly asked not to be forced into labor, the guards took her to the hospital where her pregnancy was forcibly induced against her will.
 Furthermore, the prison did not warn any relatives.
 She gave birth alone, surrounded only by the medical staff and a prison guard standing in the room the entire time, looking at her while she was in labor.
 This experience, Schenwar explains, is not unique, and she has heard many similar stories over the years she spent studying the conditions of incarcerated women.